VadymV/BOB/README.md

 Stay tuned 🤓 for the updates.

 The next update is scheduled for **28.04.2024** ⏲️.
-- I will deploy a containerized FastAPI web app on Cloud Run and GKE :trophy:
+- Enable PyTorch serving :trophy:

 ----